-- 5.8.2.3 In-flight security guards

-- 5.8.3 Protection on the ground

-- 5.9 Treatment of suspect bags

-- 6. Security of crew, cabin and hold baggage

-- 6.1 Standards of screening and searching

-- 6.2 Location of screening and searching

-- 6.3 Details of screening equipment

-- 6.4 Details of operator or service provider

-- 7. Passenger and hold baggage reconciliation

-- 7.1 Purpose of measures

-- 7.2 Description of procedures

-- 7.2.1 Details of equipment if automated

-- 7.2.2 Details of manifest if relevant

-- 7.2.3 Identification of no-show passengers

-- 7.2.4 Identification of unaccompanied baggage

-- 7.3 Procedures for screening of unaccompanied baggage

-- 7.3.1 Standard of screening

-- 7.3.2 Location of screening

-- 7.3.3 Details of screening equipment

-- 7.3.4 Details of operator or service provider

-- 8. Security of aircraft

-- 8.1 Purpose of security measures

-- 8.2 Searches and checks of aircraft

-- 8.2.1 Standard of searches and checks

-- 8.2.2 Details of service provider

-- 8.3 Control of access to aircraft

-- 8.3.1 Standard of access control

-- 8.3.2 Details of service provider

-- 9. Security of airline catering, stores and supplies

-- 9.1 Purpose of measures

-- 9.2 Description of measures at airline catering unit

-- 9.2.1 Standard of physical security of premises

-- 9.2.2 Standard of access control to premises

-- 9.3 Description of measures for dispatch and transportation

-- 9.3.1 Standard of access control to prepared meals

-- 9.3.2 Standard of access control to dispatch bank
+5.8.2 Acceptance procedures

+5022 To flight accounts around

+In-flight security guards

+5.8.3 Protection on the ground

+5.9 Treatment of suspect bags

+6. Security of crew, cabin and hold baggage

+6.1 Standards of screening and searching

+6.2 Location of screening and searching

+6.3 Details of screening equipment

+6.4 Details of operator or service provider

+7. Passenger and hold baggage reconciliation

+7.1 Purpose of measures

+7.2 Description of procedures

+7.2.1 Details of equipment if automated

+7.2.2 Details of manifest if relevant

+7.2.3 Identification of no-show passengers

+7.2.4 Identification of unaccompanied baggage

+7.3 Procedures for screening of unaccompanied baggage

+7.3.1 Standard of screening

+7.3.2 Location of screening

+7.3.3 Details of screening equipment

+7.3.4 Details of operator or service provider

+8. Security of aircraft

+8.1 Purpose of security measures

+8.2 Searches and checks of aircraft

+8.2.1 Standard of searches and checks

+8.2.2 Details of service provider

+8.3 Control of access to aircraft

+8.3.1 Standard of access control

+8.3.2 Details of service provider

+9. Security of airline catering, stores and supplies

+9.1 Purpose of measures

+9.2 Description of measures at airline catering unit

+9.2.1 Standard of physical security of premises

+9.2.1 1 7 1

+9.2.2 Standard of access control to premises Description of measures for dispatch and transportation

+9.3 9.3.1 Description of measures for dispatch and transportation Standard of access control to prepared modes

+9.3.1 Standard of access control to prepared meals Standard of access control to dispatch bank

+フ.ン.ム Standard of access control to dispatch dalik